-Acorn New Development contains assets which were under construction as at 31 December 2021.
-These were substantially completed and brought into use on March 2022.
+Acorn New Development contains assets which were previously under construction and are now substantially completed.
 These assets were predominantly funded by the Fiscal Stimulus Grant received from the Government of Jersey (see Note 8) and other donations.
-As such, for the year ended 31 December 2022, the assets are subject to depreciation which has been charged up to the deemed likely end of the leasehold of the Acorn site (2062).
+These assets were brought into use in March 2022 and from this date depreciation has been charged up to the deemed likely end of the leasehold of the Acorn site (2062).